 Che Kung (車公, pronounced che gung in Cantonese, che gong in Mandarin) turned from a well-respected military commander to being hailed as the Chinese god of protection.
 He proved his outstanding loyalty by serving his emperors and saving the masses from illness and destruction.
 It’s no wonder that his life is celebrated to this day, with his birthday honoured each year on the second day of the Lunar New Year in Hong Kong and China.
 On the Gregorian calendar this year, his birthday falls on February 2, 2022.

 Who was Che Kung?

 Che Kung was a revered military commander in the Song Dynasty (960-1279 AD).
 He protected the kingdom from Mongol invaders, thus proving his loyalty to the emperor.
-Che Kung prevented uprisings, doing his best to instill peace during turbulent times.
+Che Kung prevented uprisings, doing his best to instil peace during turbulent times.
 He even escorted the last Song emperor to Hong Kong and settled in the area we know as Sai Kung today.

 His impressive list of skills grew and served as accomplishments that made his life famous, as he became more than just a military general.
 It is said he had the power to stop plagues and keep the kingdom’s people healthy and happy.

 Why do people celebrate Che Kung’s birthday?

 Che Kung’s birthday falls on the second day of Chinese New Year, which in 2022 will be February 2nd.
 Revered by his followers as a very honourable man, Che Kung’s birthday has been commemorated over the centuries.
 Over his lifetime, he turned from a military commander at his emperor’s service to a much more powerful man who protected everyone, including commoners.
 As a result of his services, Che Kung became known as the god of protection, physical and spiritual, from a mere respected historical figure.